sbrisard/sbeculoos/cookiecutters/cookiecutter-paper/{{cookiecutter.project_slug}}/latex/README.md

 Use a blank line, rather than `\\\\`, to separate two paragraphs.

+Do not use placement specifiers for figures (trust LaTeX!).
+These specifiers will be ignored by the journal editor anyway.

 Use indices and exponents very sparingly!

 Some default macros are provided in the `LaTeX` source file.
 In particular